bangueco/bangueco/README.md

 ### Hi, I'm Ban 👋

-A self-proclaimed full-stack developer, with a specific love for backend development, and a love-hate relationship with frontend development (I'm jk istg).
+A self-proclaimed full-stack developer from Bataan, Philippines 🇵🇭, with a specific love for backend development, and a love-hate relationship with frontend development (I'm jk istg).
 I specialize in building web and mobile applications from scratch.
-I currently live in Bataan, Philippines 🇵🇭.

 ---

-#### about me 👨🏻
+### About me 👨🏻
 - 22 years old (old ahhh)
 - 4th-year college student (graduating this year 2025)
 - I love lifting weights to ease the pain (lightweight babyyy!)